EFSAC protocol for releasing planning decisions

 Where cases involve bilateral / multilateral planning obligations, e.g. requirement to secure onsite provision for Affordable Housing or S.278 Highway Works obligations, you will be contacted by officers to advise further on how these will be progressed.

 The requisite fee for processing the abovementioned S106 UU’s is £225 (no VAT) and will need to be paid with the return of the completed and signed S106 Agreement.
+In the event that significant redrafting is required to your S106 UU, the Council’s legal services section will seek an undertaking to cover any additional costs above the standard £225 legal fee before commencing further work.
 Unfortunately due to the impact of coronavirus the council is unable to accept cheque payments.

 All legal fees and financial contributions (as applicable) should be made by electronic transfer (BACS or CHAPS) to the following bank account details: